jaycloudsec/cloud-security-labs/Azure-SOC-Lab/Azure SOC Lab — Attack Simulation & Threat Detection/README.md

 To avoid unnecessary cloud charges, the virtual machine was stopped after completing the lab.

-The environment can be resumed later by starting the VM from the Azure Portal.
+The environment can be resumed later by starting the VM from the Azure Portal or removed entirely by deleting the resource group.

-Alternatively, deleting the entire resource group will permanently remove all resources and stop billing.

----

-# Conclusion

-This lab demonstrates how Microsoft Sentinel can be used to detect brute-force authentication attacks using Windows security logs.
-By combining log ingestion, KQL analysis, and detection rules, security teams can identify suspicious login activity and respond quickly to potential threats.